 Some books are rich in useable quotes.

 Buffett’s Bites: The Essential Investor’s Guide to Warren Buffett’s Shareholder Letters by L.J.
-Rittenhouse must have plenty of great quotes.
+Rittenhouse has plenty of great quotes.
 Unfortunately, it lacks an index.

 When you’re looking for quotes, a Kindle or other e-reader may make your research easier.
 At a minimum, a great index will help.